 - Data Type: If the Task Item is intended to collect data, this controls the format that the data will take (such as text box, yes/no dropdown, etc.).
-Refer to the article Adding and Editing Template Data Type List Values.
+Refer to the article Data Types for Task Items.
 (Required)

 - Required: If a Task Item is designated as Required, the Employee will not be able to complete the Task until a value has been entered for the Task Item.

 - Project Field: A Project Field can "capture" data that was provided for a Task Item, making the response available for reporting and other purposes.
 Refer to the article Project Fields.